makerbase-mks/MKS-TOOL/README.md

 # MKS-TOOL
-MKS TOOL is a tool that allows you to quickly modify the display UI and configuration files using a graphical interface (currently only supports MKS Robin series boards).
+MKS developed the MKS TOOL series to make it more convenient for users to use 3d printer motherboards.
+We have developed the installed version and the online version of the webpage.
+The webpage online version will be the main development later.
+Now MKS TOOL has been implemented:
+- Online configuration of touch screen display pictures and styles (for MKS Robin series boards and MKS TFT series boards)
+- Modify configuration parameters (for Marlin and MKS firmware)
+- Compile Marlin V2.X firmware online
+More features will be developed....

 Now there are two versions of MKS TOOL, one is for installing in windows, the other is web version.

+## For Webpage Online Version Usage
-Web version is independent with OS, so no matter you use Windows, Ubuntu, MacOS, you can use the web version throught the browser.
-Our follow-up mainly focuses on web version development.
+Webpage version is independent with OS, so no matter you use Windows, Ubuntu, MacOS, you can use the web version throught the browser.

-## For Web Version Usage
+There are two part of tool now on the Web version:
+1. Online configuration of touch screen display pictures and styles (for MKS Robin series boards and MKS TFT series boards)
-1. Visit the address with a browser: https://baizhongyun.cn/home/mkstoolview
+  1.1 Visit the address with a browser: https://baizhongyun.cn/home/mkstoolview
-2. According to the wizard, select the board you use, the firmware you use...
+  1.2 According to the wizard, select the board you use, the firmware you use...
-3. From the ui interface, you can modify the configuration files, modify the display icons, export the files to flash...
+  1.3 From the ui interface, you can modify the configuration files, modify the display icons, export the files to flash...
+2. Compile Marlin V2.X firmware online
+ It solves the difficulty of installing VScode and PlatformIO when some users use Marlin 2.X firmware.
+  2.1 Visit the address with a browser: https://baizhongyun.cn/home/mkscompileview
+  2.2 Import the Marlin souce package (.zip file)
+  2.3 Choose the mainboard you use.
+Make sure the board type in the configuration file before importing is consistent with the current selection, otherwise, the compilation will not succeed.
+  2.4 Leave the mail box address which will receive the comiple result.
+The compiled information and files will be sent to the filled email address.
+  2.5 Click Online Compile.
+Large files will take some time to upload.
+Please pay attention to your email after the upload is successful.
+Compilation takes about 3 to 6 minutes.

-## For Installed Version Usage
+## For Installed Version Usage(No longer maintained)

 1. Two ways:
  - Download the released installation file from [https://github.com/makerbase-mks/MKS-TOOL/releases](https://github.com/makerbase-mks/MKS-TOOL/releases) and then install it.(only supports Windows OS)